ERP Integration - A United Application Architecture

 An ESB for ERP Integration

-In most cases, an ESB is the best solution for connecting an existing ERP system with other business applications.
+In many cases, an ESB is the best solution for connecting an existing ERP system with other business applications.
 An ESB provides several key benefits that are targeted to ERP integrators:

 Easy to Expand – A business can choose to implement an ESB to integrate their ERP solution with a couple core applications, and when a new application is ready all they need to do to incorporate it into the infrastructure is hook it up to the bus.